Definition of Bookkeeping

-Bookkeeping involves the recording, storing and retrieving of financial transactions for a company, nonprofit organization, individual, etc.
+Bookkeeping includes the recording, storing and retrieving of financial transactions for a business, nonprofit organization, individual, etc.

 Today bookkeeping is done with the use of computer software.
 For example, QuickBooks (from Intuit) is a low-cost bookkeeping and accounting software package that is widely used by small businesses in the U.S.

 Bookkeeping requires knowledge of debits and credits and a basic understanding of financial accounting, which includes the balance sheet and income statement.